mikechambers/png-meta/README.md

 # png-meta

-png-meta is a powerful tool for automatically analyzing and cataloging PNG images using AI.
-It watches directories for new PNG files, analyzes their content using OpenAI's vision models, and embeds the analysis metadata directly into the PNG files themselves.
-The project also includes intelligent search capabilities to find specific images based on their content.
+png-meta is a proof of concept project for storing AI generated descriptions of the PNG within the PNG to allow for content based searching and cataloging without having to analyize the image every time.

 The project consists of two main components:
-- **png-meta.py**: Watches directories and analyzes PNG files with AI
+- **png-meta.py**: Watches directories and analyzes PNG files with AI and embeds meta data within the PNG
 - **png-search.py**: Searches through analyzed PNG files using natural language queries

 Example use cases include: